jaywink/ansible-diaspora/README.md

 [MIT](https://tldrlegal.com/license/mit-license).

-The role author takes no responsibility what this role does when you run it.
-If your server melts down, or the stock markets collable, or the world burns in fire - I am not responsible.
+The role author takes no responsibility for what this role does when you run it.
+If your server melts down, or the stock markets collapse, or the world burns in fire - I am not responsible.
 Normally, you should just get a nice little diaspora* pod though.